cadeinc/cadeinc.github.io/conferences.md

 letters to Woody Bledsoe, Bob Kowalsky and others.".
-Reiner H&auml;hnle kindly went to the TU Darmstadt archive and took photos of some of the original correspondence between Wolfgang and Bob Kowaski, including <A HREF="Pictures/WolfgangToBob_4.4.79.jpg">a letter from Wolfgang to Bob dated 4/4/79</A> regarding the arrangements for the 1979 conference, <A HREF="Pictures/CADE-5_CFP_4.4.79.jpg">Wolfgang's draft CFP</A> for the conference, and <A HREF="Pictures/BobToWolfgang_20.4.79.jpg">a letter
+Reiner H&auml;hnle kindly went to the TU Darmstadt archive and took photos of some of the original correspondence between Wolfgang and Bob Kowaski, which are provided here with permission from Wolfgang.
+They are <A HREF="Pictures/WolfgangToBob_4.4.79.jpg">a letter from Wolfgang to Bob dated 4/4/79</A> regarding the arrangements for the 1979 conference, <A HREF="Pictures/CADE-5_CFP_4.4.79.jpg">Wolfgang's draft CFP</A> for the conference, and <A HREF="Pictures/BobToWolfgang_20.4.79.jpg">a letter